-Commercial Settings allows the driver to set and recall additional features when the transmission is in PARK.
+Commercial Settings allows the driver to set and recall additional features when the transmission is in PARK (P).

-Push and release the ${\bf up}$ and ${\bf down}$ button until Commercial Settings displays in the instrument cluster display.
+Push and release the up and down button until Commercial Settings displays in the instrument cluster display.

 Follow the prompts to enter the required PIN and enter the Commercial Settings submenu.

-Commercial Settings allows you to access the following features:
+Commercial Settings allows you to access the following features (if equipped):

-- PTO - If Equipped

-- Remote Ignition

-- Idle Control

 - Backup Alarm

-- Commercial ParkSense If Equipped
+- ParkSense

 - Aux Switches

 - PIN Setup